Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Existence of Stochastic Leray Solutions

-We also recall that the stochastic integral appearing in the second line is nothing other than $M^m(t)$, since $(\EDM{U}, M^m, {W}_m)$ has the same joint law as $(\EDM{\tilde{U}}, \tilde M^m, \tilde W)$.
+where $W^m$ is the white noise associated to the Wiener processes $\beta^m$.
+We also recall that the stochastic integral appearing in the second line is nothing other than $M^m(t)$.
 We now take the limit $m\rightarrow\infty$ along the subsequence of all terms aside from the stochastic integral.
-Thanks to (\ref{asconverge}), the $m$-uniform estimate (\ref{eq: initial moment}) and the continuity of the map $u\mapsto \|u(0)\|_H^2$ on $\XX^+$, it follows that, for all $0\le t\le T$, Using the lower semicontinuity of the Sobolev norms relative to the topology of $\XX^+$, (\ref{eq: conv of initial data}), the nonnegativity of $\psi(t)$ and Fatou's lemma, Meanwhile, thanks to (\ref{asconverge4}) and the boundedness of $\psi$, Combining with (\ref{energyineq01}) and returning to (\ref{Itoineq}), we conclude that
+The negative term depending on the initial data is dealt with using (\ref{eq: initial moment}) and the convergence in $\XX^+$, while limits of all other terms can be taken using the lower semicontinuity of Sobolev norms relative to the topology of $\XX^+$, the nonnegativity of $\psi(t)$ and Fatou's lemma